Abraham Lincoln High School (San Francisco): History, location, and facilities

-In the center of the Sunset District, ALHS occupies four city blocks demarcated by the intersections of Quintara Street and Santiago Street and 22nd Avenue and 24th Avenue.
+On a hill, in the center of the Sunset District, ALHS occupies four city blocks demarcated by the intersections of Quintara Street and Santiago Street and 22nd Avenue and 24th Avenue.
 The school is located near the Sunset Reservoir, which supplies water for the Sunset district and serves as a rectangular, city-block track for physical education, and directly north of McCoppin Square, the Taraval Police Station, and the Parkside branch of the San Francisco Public Library.

 A 1938 bond issue, approved by San Francisco voters to address the increasing population in the Western San Francisco area, financed the incorporation of ALHS with a three-story building of 50 classrooms, library, and cafeteria as well as a football field, costing over $750,000 in 1940 (adjusted for 2005 dollars, over $10 million).
 Additions such as the North and South Gymnasiums, the auditorium, and the "New Building" expansion were completed later.

 ALHS has been the beneficiary of the Prop A Bond work for remodeling and renovation.
 The site has been fully updated for the Americans with Disabilities Act.

 In 2020 the San Francisco School Renaming Panel argued that Abraham Lincoln, the school's namesake, had treated Native Americans very poorly, and therefore, the school should no longer have his name.
 Mayor of San Francisco London Breed criticized the renaming proposal, arguing that there were more important tasks to focus on during the COVID-19 pandemic.
 A video recording of the meeting does not show that the committee discussed the proposal to rename Lincoln.
 The school board dropped the plan to rename the school.